Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ## Troubleshooting

+### Error Handling

+Credentials raise `AuthenticationError` when they fail to authenticate.
+This class has a `message` field which describes why authentication failed.
+An `AggregateAuthenticationError` will be raised by `ChainedTokenCredential` with an `errors` field containing an array of errors from each credential in the chain.

+### Logging

 Enabling logging may help uncover useful information about failures.
 In order to see a log of HTTP requests and responses, set the `AZURE_LOG_LEVEL` environment variable to `info`.
 Alternatively, logging can be enabled at runtime by calling `setLogLevel` in the `@azure/logger`:

 ```javascript